logan67-9/NCRC-Research-Poster/README.md

-# NCRC-Research-Poster
+# NCRC-Research-Poster 2025
-This repo contains data and pseudocode associated with my research project
+This repo contains data and pseudocode associated with my research project.